Ink Master season 15

 The fifteenth season of tattoo reality competition show, Ink Master was announced on September 28, 2023.
 It premiered on November 1, 2023, with the first three episodes on Paramount+ and the following episodes being released weekly.
 Good Charlotte vocalist Joel Madden returns as host, while season 8 winner Ryan Ashley and Nikko Hurtado return as judges.
 Three time champion, DJ Tambe, joins the judging panel replacing Ami James.

 Like the previous season, artists compete against each other for the title of Ink Master as well as a $250,000 cash prize.
 The season contains 15 new artists competing, making it the first season since the twelfth season to not feature any returning veterans competing, and were revealed on October 17, 2023.
 Twelve of the fifteen artists are chosen and split into three teams of four, coached either by Ashley, Hurtado, or Tambe.
 Dave Navarro did not return as the "Master of Chaos", making this the first season of the series he is absent from, citing health issues due to long COVID-19 as reasoning for his departure.
 The season also saw the series' 200th episode.

 Due to sexual assault allegations, all images featuring Glenn Cuzen have been removed, including all episode appearances and from the season's introduction credits as of February 2024.

 Bobby Johnson was the winner of the season, with Freddie Albrighton being the runner-up.

 Judging and ranking

 Judging panel

 The judging panel is a table of four primary judges.
 The judges make their final decision by voting to see who had best tattoo of the day, and who goes home.

 Jury of Ink Masters

-A jury of past winners appear in the finale to help determine the top two artists in the finale.
+A jury of past winners appear in the finale to help determine the finale's top two artists.
 They also gave their critiques on the final Master Canvases.
-At the end, each of them cast a vote on who they thought should the winner of the season, and the majority vote is tallied as one collective vote.
+Ultimately, each of them cast a vote on who they thought should be the winner of the season, and the majority vote is tallied as one collective vote.